archeduardo5/archeduardo5/README.md

   🌱 Architectural Engineer | 📐 Construction Documentation & Project Supervision | 💡 Digital Transformation with Custom Solutions | 📊 Budget Review & Planning
 </p>

+**Hello there, fellow coders!**
+I'm Eduardo Ibarra, an enthusiastic **Architectural Engineer** with a passion for creating innovative, efficient, and sustainable designs.
+With extensive experience in **Construction Documentation** and **Project Supervision**, I help bring ideas to life while ensuring projects are delivered on time and within budget.

+🌱 **Architectural Engineer**: I specialize in designing functional and aesthetically pleasing spaces that meet both client needs and industry standards.
+My approach combines creativity with technical expertise to create spaces that inspire and serve.

+📐 **Construction Documentation & Project Supervision**: From drafting detailed construction plans to supervising on-site work, I ensure that every project progresses smoothly, adhering to all specifications and regulatory requirements.
+My focus is always on quality and precision.

+💡 **Digital Transformation & Custom Solutions**: I'm deeply committed to leveraging cutting-edge technologies to streamline workflows, optimize efficiency, and deliver custom digital solutions.
+I have hands-on experience implementing **BIM (Building Information Modeling)** strategies and other digital tools to enhance collaboration and improve project outcomes.

+📊 **Budget Planning & Review**: I excel at managing project budgets, reviewing costs, and ensuring financial efficiency.
+Through careful planning and cost analysis, I help projects stay within financial constraints without compromising on quality.

 - 💼 I am committed to each project from its inception to its completion.
 -
 - 📏 I have experience in implementing digital BIM strategies in compliance with the following BIM standards: